dustalov/greeb/README.md

 =end
 ```

-It should be noted that it is possible to process much complex texts.
+It should be noted that it is also possible to process much
+complex texts than the present one.

 ```ruby
 text =<<-EOF